-The main purpose of Crossfire (by ATI/AMD) and SLI (by NVIDIA) technologies is to unify pair of 3D accelerators in the sake of increased performance.
-That way applications keep using standard API (OpenGL or DirectX) and the driver splits tasks between two physical video cards.
-It is rather a simplicity, because some tasks may be split more efficiently than others.
+The main purpose of Crossfire (by ATI/AMD) and SLI (by NVIDIA) technologies is to unify pair of 3D accelerators for increased performance.
+That way, applications keep using standard API (OpenGL or DirectX) and the driver splits tasks between two physical video cards.
+Some tasks may be split more efficiently than others.
 It is explained more precisely in specific guidelines for developers.
-However, the main point is still there – it is driver’s work to split tasks between video cards, as only driver can optimize input data for video cards, synchronize card’s work and only it has required data regarding technical specifications.
+However, the main point is still there: it is the driver’s work to split tasks between video cards, as only the driver can optimize input data for video cards and synchronize cards' work.
+Only it has the required data regarding technical specifications.

-Since our video card is virtual and relatively high-level (we do not work with hardware directly, but via API or OpenGL instead), it is not possible to effectively split tasks between two video cards as we are not emulating SLI/Crossfire.
-In theory (just in theory!) we could map both video cards to guest OS and somehow allow applications to use it.
-But there is no practical need for that as there is very tiny amount of peculiar Windows applications that could utilize two cards (because it is much more complicated process than SLI/Crossfire).
+Since Parallels video card is virtual and relatively high-level (we do not work with hardware directly, but via API or OpenGL instead), it is not possible to effectively split tasks between two video cards, as we are not emulating SLI/Crossfire.
+In theory we could map both video cards to the guest OS and somehow allow applications to use it.
+But there is no practical need for that as there is a tiny amount of peculiar Windows applications that could utilize two cards (because it is much more complicated process than SLI/Crossfire).